 Secure sustainable funding through a corporate partner and Government Department.
-Arthur Cox has generously supported the work of Boardmatch with a 3 year grant from 2018 - 2020 and agreed to extend this support for a further 3 years.
+Arthur Cox has generously supported the work of Boardmatch since its incorporation and we were delighted that that partnership continued in 2021 with a new 3-year partnership.

 Financial review